 The electronic consumer was once an option when physically purchasing a TV, camera, iPod, and other electronic devices.
 This year will mark a decade since it shut down all its stores.
 While it might not have any retail locations, it's website still remains up and running.

-Movies, movies, movies.
+Movies, movies, and more movies.
 And then there was video games and candy.
 Blockbuster was the go-to store for movie rentals.
 It's cheap prices and high selection of titles attracted almost everyone.
 Like many non-surviving stores, the video distributor entered bankruptcy in 2010.
 It's surviving locations were bought by Dish.
 That didn't change much as more stores closed down.
 Today, only one remains standing.